advanced-computer-lab-2023/Code-of-Duty2-Pharmacy/README.md

 - API calls in the frontend should be separated from the actual pages.
 - Form validation and more loading indicators need be implemented in a more robust, consistent and reusable way in the frontend, perhaps using React Query.
 - Vitest testing needs to be set up for the API.
-- Pagination is needed for Medicine List, Patient List, Admin List, and Pharmacist List.
+- Pagination is needed for Medicine List, Patient List, Admin List, Pharmacist List, and Notifications.

 ## Code Style